Jean de Villiers (grand master): The loss of Acre

 The forces facing the Mamluks at the Siege of Acre in 1291 were divided into four components.
 The first under the orders of Jean de Grailly and Otto de Grandson.
 The second under the orders of Henry II of Cyprus and Konrad von Feuchtwangen, the lieutenant of the Teutonic Knights.
 The third was under the orders of de Villiers and the grand master of the Order of St. Thomas of Acre.
 Finally, the fourth was under the orders of the grand masters of the Templars and St. Lazarus, Guillaume de Beaujeu and Thomas de Sainville.
 The troops of al-Ashraf Khalil regrouped under the walls of Acre on 5 April 1291 and went on the attack on 12 April.
 The besieged tried several sorties without success, even the arrival of reinforcements sent by the king of Cyprus on 4 May, were without effect.
 During the assault of 16 May, a breach was opened near the Saint-Antoine gate, but the Templars and the Hospitallers, led by Matthew of Clermont, succeeded in repelling the Mamluks.
 During this respite, women and children embarked, but the boats could not sail due to the state of the sea.
 On May 18, the enemy resumed its assaults, at the Porte Saint-Antoine, Matthew of Clermont succeeded in repelling them but he was caught in the back by other troops who had crossed the wall.
 The Grand Masters of the Temple and the Hospital, with Syrian and Cypriot knights, tried to stop them.
-The Grand Master Guillaume de Beaujeu was wounded under the armpit and died shortly afterwards, Jean de Villiers was also wounded but saved by the valets d'armes and was taken away from the enemy on a boat with seven Hospitaller knights, the only survivors, Matthew of Clermont died near the Rue des Génois.
-The Pisans at the Porte Saint-Romain, the knights of Saint-Thomas near the church of Saint-Léonard, Jean de Grailly and Othon de Grandson at the Porte Saint-Nicolas and at the Legate Tower gave up, the Mamelukes were masters of the city, the women and children were reduced to slavery, and all the men were put to the sword.
+The Grand Master Guillaume de Beaujeu was wounded under the armpit and died shortly afterwards.
+Jean de Villiers was also wounded but saved by the valets d'armes and was taken away from the enemy on a boat with seven Hospitaller knights, the only survivors.
+Matthew of Clermont died near the Rue des Génois.
+The Pisans at the Porte Saint-Romain, the knights of Saint-Thomas near the church of Saint-Léonard, Jean de Grailly and Othon de Grandson at the Porte Saint-Nicolas and at the Legate Tower gave up.
+The Mamluks were masters of the city, the women and children were reduced to slavery, and all the men were put to the sword.
 His rescue must have caused a stir in the Order, and the letter of justification that he addressed to Guillaume de Villaret, prior of Saint-Gilles and future grand master, was not unrelated to this.